jazinheira/HugosPianoTuning/content/pricing.md

 draft: false
 plans:
 - title: Tune Up
   subtitle: "Prices will vary based on the needs of the piano and the services required!
-Payment types accepted: Cash, Check, and Zello"
+Payment types accepted: Cash, Check, and Venmo"
   price: 170 - $320
   type: service
   features: